slom64/MyNotes/Active Directory/5. DACL/Protected/Marked Sensetive.md

-In blood hound If this set to fasle that mean we can do delegation to this user.
+In bloodhound If this set to false that mean we can do delegation to this user.
 ![[Z Assets/Images/Pasted image 20251113083405.jpeg]]

 But in powershell, with `AccountNotDelegated` = false. if it was True then we can't use delegation to impersionate this user.